New Mexico Disabled Veteran Benefits

 Property tax exemption

 What it is: New Mexico has two separate veteran property tax programs, and you can generally hold both because they come from different parts of the constitution.
-Neither is automatic — you first get a Certificate of Eligibility from the New Mexico Department of Veterans' Services (DVS), then present it to your county assessor before the county's filing deadline (typically the first 30 days of the year; confirm your county's date).
+Neither is automatic — you first get a Certificate of Eligibility from the New Mexico Department of Veterans' Services (DVS), then present it to your county assessor before the county's filing deadline.
+By law the county mails its Notice of Value on or before April 1 each year, and you have 30 days from that mailing to file (so the window typically runs into early May; confirm your county's exact date).
 Apply on the DVS Veterans Property Tax Exemption application (Form DVS1, PDF).

 The two programs: